sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 :::

 ## Reviewing the search result
-A review of the results list can give you new insights, and maybe even lead you to change your original research question.
+A review of the results list can provide new insights, and maybe even lead you to change your original research question.
 A very high number of relevant results may indicate that your research question is too broad, and that it should be narrowed to become more precise.
-If this is the case you need to adjust the serach strategy with respect to the changes made in main thematic elements in you adjusted research question.
+If this is the case, adjust the search strategy with respect to the changes made to your main thematic elements in your adjusted research question.

-Using our research question as an example; let us say that our results list implies that a common reason for school avoidance are psychological problems, such as anxiety.
-Then it might be an idea to narrow the research question by focusing on anxiety as reason for school avoidance.
-Maybe one also chooses to examine what interventions that exists for this population of students.
+Using our research question as an example, let us say that our list of results implies that a common reason for school avoidance is psychological problems, such as anxiety.
+Then it might be an idea to narrow the research question by focusing on anxiety as a reason for school avoidance.
+Maybe one chooses to examine what interventions exist for this population of students.

 The databases contain filters, so that you can limit your results list based on your needs.
-Examples of filters are
+Examples of filters are:

 * publication year
 * publication type (research articles, review articles, book chapters, conference proceedings etc.)
 * language
-* geographic area
+* geographical area
 * age group
 * research method
 * subject area

 ::: warning Keep in mind that
-* any limitation can lead to loosing relevant articles
+* any limitation can lead to losing relevant articles
 * the results list will most likely also contain articles that are not relevant, meaning that every article's quality and relevance must be assessed according to your research question
 :::

 ## Saving your search

-Most databases offer you the option to save your searches and send the search history via e-mail.
-The search history shows which subject terms and textwords you have searched for, how they are combined, and how many hits each search has returned.
-This information might turn out be very useful if you wish to build further on your search, if you need to rerun the same search at a later stage, run it in in another database or if you need to [document your search](internlenke).
+Most databases offer the option to save your searches and send the search history via e-mail.
+The search history shows which search terms you have used, how they are combined, and how many hits each search has returned.
+This information might turn out be very useful if you wish to build further on your search, if you need to rerun the same search at a later stage, run it in in another database, or if you need to [document your search](internlenke).

 ## Documenting your search

 If your literature search is part of the methodology of an assignment or thesis, the search process must be described in enough detail so that the search can be evaluated and repeated.
-When documenting your search you should include
+When documenting the search you should include:

 * which databases you have searched in
 * which search terms you have used and how they are combined (AND/OR/NOT)
 * if you have used the database subject terms (thesaurus), and if so, which
 * if you have used some of the filters provided by the database, and if so, which
-* the date for when the search was done
+* the date of when the search was done

 [Download your own form here](/docs/dokumenter_sok.docx).